ctu-vras/monoforce/README.md

 Given input RGB images and cameras calibration the Terrain Encoder predicts robot's supporting terrain.
 Then the Differentiable Physics module simulates robot trajectory and interaction forces on the predicted terrain for a provided control sequence (linear and angular velocities).
+Refer to the [examples](./examples) folder for implementation details.

 Please run the following command to explore the MonoForce pipeline:
 ```commandline